Hermanbence/devopskubernetes/requirements/week-3-and-4.md

 * Windows: go to the same window as with the environment variables and modify the account level PATH variable
   * Add a new entry here: <img src='/requirements/img/1-path.png' width='400'>
 * Linux and MacOS: do an environment variable setting as previously, and add something new to the path like this: `export PATH="$PATH:<path to add>"`

+# Versions notes

+Versions can be important for Kubernetes related executables.
+Here are the versions that I used last time, as a reference.
+Even if it is different from what you may have downloaded, hopefully there will not be any problems.

+* Kubectl (comes from Docker Desktop) (`kubectl version --client`): Client Version: v1.29.1
+* Built-in Kustomize (comes from `kubectl`) (`kubectl version --client`): Kustomize Version: v5.0.4-0.20230601165947-6ce0bf390ce3
+* Kind (`kind version`): kind v0.22.0 go1.20.13
+* Helm (`helm version`): version.BuildInfo{Version:"v3.14.2", GitCommit:"c309b6f0ff63856811846ce18f3bdc93d2b4d54b", GitTreeState:"clean", GoVersion:"go1.21.7"}